AbstractUmbra/obnoxious-albatross/README.md

 ### Docker image notes

 - With the consideration of security for a web app, I would never run this facing an exposed interface, meaning that the container would be directly accessible on the public internet.
-I would personally run this behind a reverse proxy like [NGINX](https://nginx.org/en/) or [Caddy](https://caddyserver.com/).
+I would personally run this behind a reverse proxy like [NGINX](https://nginx.org/en/) or [Caddy](https://caddyserver.com/) with SSL/TLS configured.
 - Added to the previous note, we would also switch to using a dedicated WSGI application, instead of the Flask native method of running, which also defaults to running in debug mode.
 This has been considered and deemed outside the scope of the test, minus the discussion around it's security implication.

 ## Setup